lcmtrigo/Sass-and-Compass/README.md

 # Sass-and-Compass
 This code is from Tuts+ Code's three part video series: Mastering Sass.

-The links to the tutorial can be found here:
+The links to these tutorials can be found here:

 Part 1: https://www.youtube.com/watch?v=b_-HLevIJbc